GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

 In the `forseti` project:
 1. Navigate to the "VPC Networks" Pages on the Cloud Console
 2. Create a VPC for Forseti with one subnet.
 Configure it with the following parameters:
-   - Private access enabled
+   - Private access enabled.
-   - Flow logs enabled [optional]
+   - Flow logs enabled [optional].
-   - Regional dynamic routing mode
+   - Regional dynamic routing mode.

 ![f4ab14ea.png](f4ab14ea.png)